oKatanaaa/kolibrify/README.md

 > [!NOTE]
 > This project is in early development stages and will be updated frequently.
 If you encounter bugs or would like it to support some specific features, kindly make a corresponding issue.
 Contributions are welcome.

+> [!NOTE]
+> If possible, kindly provide the kolibrify config you used in your model's repo so that others can reproduce your results.

 ## Acknowledgements